 Day 5: After breakfast either a visit to the small thriving metropolis of Utorora. the small village and centre of Raiatea; or move to another idealise anchorage to explore the underwater aquarium of western Tahaa.
 After the days activities, watch the sun set behind Bora Bora.

 Activities: Swimming, beach exploring, snorkelling, Island Vanilla Tour and dine ashore.

 Day 6: The waters between Tahaa and Bora Bora are famed fishing grounds.
 A local fisherman caught an enormous Blue marlin on his hand line which weighed 1400kg.
 Try your luck with Ultimate Lday's modern equipment and their experienced crew.
 We prefer to tag and release.

 What first catches your gaze about Bora Bora is the colours of the Lagoon.
 The tranquil, clear azure water of Bora Bora is inviting you in for a swim.
-A popular romantic and honeymoon destination; Bora Bora offers a number of different activities and romantic adventures.
+A popular romantic and honeymoon destination; Bora Bora offers several different activities and romantic adventures.